Bro. Claude Ely

 LP NO. 109

 Ely made his home in Florence, Kentucky which is just down the road from me.
-In fact, I found the album in the Florence, KY Goodwill record bin.
+In fact, I found the album in a Florence, KY thrift store.

-It has been my experience that most local artists of this vintage, recording on Cincinnati area labels like Jewel or Rite are obscure at best or lost to history.
+It has been my experience that most local artists of this vintage, recording on Cincinnati area labels such as Jewel or Rite are obscure and many have been lost to history.
 But not Ely.
 He wrote and recorded There Ain't No Grave (Gonna Hold My Body Down), which Johnny Cash recorded.
 Elvis Presley also records an Ely song and Robet Duvall used Ely's music on the soundtrack of his movie, The Apostle.
 See Claude Ely's wikipage.

 You can find his biography, written by Ely's great nephew for sale on this claudeely.net or enjoy a brief summary of Ely's life.
-A paragraph mentions the recording of this album, but mentions something about the recording being released on his (Ely's) own label, Gold Star.
+A paragraph mentions the recording of this album, but suggests that the recording was released on his (Ely's) own label, Gold Star.
 Gold Star isn't to be found on the jacket or label of the pressing I found.
 This record looks like a Jewel release.

 Musicians listed on the back cover include: Phil Miles - Electric Guitar, Denny Rice - Piano, J.D.
 Jarvis - Tamborine, Rev. Harley Hensley - Rhythm Guitar, Ray Wilson - Steel Guitar, Orangie Ray Hubbard - Bass and Hershell Lively - Drums.